 If you’ve been in a relationship for a long time, you probably know it’s coming soon.
-Whether a friend spilled the beans or your partner gave you the heads-up, you have every reason to believe they'll be down on bended knee soon enough.
-With a proposal just around the corner, here are seven smart things you might want to do.
+Whether a friend spilled the beans or your partner gave you the heads-up (wink, wink), you have every reason to believe they'll be down on bended knee soon enough.
+With a proposal just around the corner, here are seven things you might want to do to prepare.

 1. Think about your wedding plans.

-"Depending on when your love pops the question, and when your dream wedding will take place, there may not be very much time to actually plan for it, "explains Kelly Heyn, owner of Social Life Event Planning in New Jersey.
+"Depending on when your love pops the question, and when your dream wedding will take place, there may not be very much time to actually plan for it," says Kelly Heyn, owner of Social Life Event Planning in New Jersey.
 Because many venues and vendors book up to a year in advance, it's smart to start selecting on the sly whom you might want to approach once you can officially begin planning.
-"Don't book anything until you are actually engaged," she cautions, "but it doesn't hurt to start looking!"
+"Don't book anything until you are actually engaged," she cautions, "but it doesn't hurt to start looking."

 2. Drop hints about the ring you want.

-If you think your partner has begun the ring search and you're dying for a very specific diamond, you might consider letting them know by sharing your Pinterest password or asking a friend to help find "the One."
-"Most women have a clear idea of what her perfect engagement ring looks like, but many guys do not have a clue as to what this is when it comes time to start the shopping," Heyn says.
+If you think your partner has begun the ring search and you're dying for a very specific diamond, you might consider letting them know by sharing your Pinterest password or asking a friend to help find "the one."
+"Most women have a clear idea of what her perfect engagement ring looks like, but many partners do not have a clue when it comes time to start the shopping," Heyn says.

 3. Get your ring finger sized.

-"In this case, size also matters," Heyn points out.
-"There is nothing worse than being asked that important question, and then not being able to wear the ring after because it is too large or too small."
+"In this case, size also matters," Heyn says.
+"There is nothing worse than being asked that important question, and then not being able to wear the ring because it is too large or too small."
 Drop by a jeweler who can accurately size your finger, so you'll be ready to provide the right number should your partner ask.

 4. Repeat after us: Relax!